 There are many things that you’ll need for tuning, playing, and maintaining your saxophone.
 At least for a beginner instrument, I put a lot of value on the quality of the included accessories, and so should you.

 Keep in mind that some of the included standard mouthpieces won’t bring out the best in your new sax.
 Whenever you can get something of higher value as part of the package, it’s usually worth paying a small premium.

 As previously mentioned, a tenor sax has a rich sound.
 Therefore, if you’re interested in playing rock & roll, jazz, and more modern fusion, a tenor sax will generally blend better with the other instruments.

 If you’re interested in classical music then you might want to find an alto sax.
 The bright tonality is better suited for classical sheet music.
 But a tenor sax can also do a good job if you are to play in a saxophone quartet.

 The saxophone is a very complex woodwind instrument, unlike clarinets and tin whistles.
-There is a frustrating amount of variety in prices, features, and setups that can make an aspiring sax player go mad trying to pick out an instrument.
+There is a frustrating amount of variety in prices, features, and setups that can make an aspiring sax player go mad trying to pick out the best beginner saxophone for them.